Sharing is caring!

 Outside of Turkey, Turkish people were often treated with suspicion because of racist and xenophobic views of Islam.
 As a result, Turkish expats often created footholds for community in new places by opening a hammam .
 There, people could combat their homesickness with cultural experience while preserving traditions that provoked hostility when practiced anywhere else.

 When you go to a Turkish Hamman, especially one that keeps males and females separated, you will feel the sisterhood vibration that emanates through the entire experience.
 It’s like the walls themselves have taken the role of holding space for our social cocoons to expand into full blown butterflies.
-As a woman, I felt welcomed and comforted by the sanctity of the Hammam.
+As a woman, I felt welcomed and comforted by the sanctity of the Hammam in Turkey.

 Though many of these protective functions aren’t needed anymore, visiting a hammam is still an incredible cultural experience that’s also an incredible opportunity for the jet-lagged, stressed-out, and culture-shocked traveler to respect their need for self-care.